griptape-ai/griptape/docs/griptape-framework/structures/tasks.md

 ## Image Generation Tasks

 To generate an image, use one of the following [Image Generation Tasks](../../reference/griptape/tasks/index.md).
-All Image Generation Tasks accept an [Image Generation Engine](../engines/image-generation-engines.md) configured to use an [Image Generation Driver](../drivers/image-generation-drivers.md).
+All Image Generation Tasks accept an [Image Generation Driver](../drivers/image-generation-drivers.md).

 All successful Image Generation Tasks will always output an [Image Artifact](../data/artifacts.md#image).
 Each task can be configured to additionally write the generated image to disk by providing either the `output_file` or `output_dir` field.
 The `output_file` field supports file names in the current directory (`my_image.png`), relative directory prefixes (`images/my_image.png`), or absolute paths (`/usr/var/my_image.png`).
 By setting `output_dir`, the task will generate a file name and place the image in the requested directory.